dbcook/openrocket-database/README.md

 Early catalogs were comprehensive and accurate in their specs for parts, usually giving full dimensions and a representative weight.

+Estes produced an encyclopedic "Custom Parts Catalog" in 1974 that is a valuable reference, though it contains many errors.

 As Estes shifted production to China, in addition to the issues created by contract manufacturing (see above), several more things happened that affected our ability to get Estes parts info: